yuvalmGS/gigaspaces-wiki-jekyll/xap100/blobstore-cache-policy.markdown

 {% endindent %}

 ## How it Works?
 XAP is using [SanDisk Flash Data Fabric (FDF)](http://www.sandisk.com/) which enables direct flash access for In-Memory performance.
-It eliminate any other storage interface, when writing an object to the space , its indexed data maintained on Heap where the Storage interface implementing using the FDF libraries to interact with the undelying flash drive.
+It eliminate any other storage interface, when writing an object to the space , its indexed data maintained on Heap where the Storage interface implementing using the FDF libraries to interact with the underlying flash drive.
 The indexes maintain in RAM allowing the XAP query engine to evaluate the query without accessing the raw data stored on the flash device.
 This allows XAP to execute SQL based queries extremely efficiently even across large number of nodes.
 All XAP Data Grid APIs are supported including distributed transactions, leasing (Time To live) , FIFO , batch operations ,etc. All clustering topologies supported.
 All client side cache options are supported.

 # The BlobStore Configuration